Macrometacorp/docs/docs/cep/enrich-data/enrich-data-with-collection.md

 ## Test the Stream Worker

-To check whether the above stream worker works as expected follow below steps
+Use the following procedure to verify that the stream worker functions as expected.

 ### 1. Load UserTable Collection with User Data